Gaussian-Based Parametric Bijections For Automatic Projection Filters: Introduction

-In this study, we propose two adaptive bijections for the automatic projection filter.
-These bijections are constructed using parametric Gaussian probability densities.
-In the first bijection, the Kullback--Leibler divergence between the current projection density and the Gaussian density is minimized.
-The second bijection is constructed such that the quadrature nodes correspond to the Gauss--Hermite formula for sparse integration.
-When the automatic projection filter algorithm is combined with these bijections, the part of the state space which has high filtering density can be automatically tracked.
-This requires much less quadrature nodes than would be needed with a fixed bijection method.
+\begin{update} In this study, we propose two bijections that transform the nodes of sparse-grid quadratures to adaptively cover the high-density domain of the projected conditional densities.
+The main challenge in constructing such bijections is found to be the impossibility of obtaining a bijection that transforms the integrand into a polynomial function in the transformed space, thereby achieving zero integration error (see Proposition \ref{prop:bijection_polynomial}).
+Further, we show that using squared integration error as an optimization cost function also leads to non-explicit bijection functions (see Proposition \ref{prop:convexity_of_abs_En}).
+To overcome these difficulties, in the first bijection, we minimize the Kullback--Leibler divergence between the projected conditional density and a Gaussian density via moment matching (see Proposition \ref{prop:zeta_xi_gaussian}).
+Not only does this result in an explicit bijection form, but it also optimizes the squared integration error under certain technical conditions (see Proposition \ref{prop:optimality}).
+We then adapt this technique to Gauss--Hermite quadrature. \end{update} When the automatic projection filter algorithm is combined with these bijections, the part of the state space which has a high filtering density can be automatically tracked.
+This improvement requires much fewer quadrature nodes than those using static bijections.
 We illustrate the effectiveness of the proposed bijections using three numerical examples where it is challenging to confine conditional densities inside a fixed domain.
-We also extend the class of filtering problems in comparison to \cite{emzir2023} by only requiring that the drift and diffusion functions belong to a vector space which is closed under partial differentiation.
+We also generalize the filtering problems in comparison to \cite{emzir2023} by only requiring that the drift and diffusion functions belong to a vector space that is closed under partial differentiation.

 The paper is organized as follows.
 We first review the projection filter for the exponential family in Section \ref{sec:AutomaticProjectionFilter}, and then explain how to propagate the SDE parameters using numerical integration and automatic differentiation.
-Section \ref{sec:ParametricBijections} contains the main contributions of the paper, which is are the two new bijections from the canonical hypercube to the state space of the projection filter.
+Section \ref{sec:ParametricBijections} delivers the main contributions of the paper, which are the two new bijections from the canonical hypercube to the state space of the projection filter.
 Section \ref{sec:NumericalExamples} shows the practical applicability of the bijections in the automatic projection filter in three simulated nonlinear filtering problems.
 Finally, Section \ref{sec:Conclusions} summarizes the results and concludes the paper.